Here’s everything you need to know about car insurance in Pennsylvania.

 How much is car insurance in Pennsylvania?

-The average annual cost of car insurance in Pennsylvania is $1,390.
-However, the cost of car insurance in Pennsylvania varies based on your provider, level of coverage, vehicle, age, and driving history.
+According to the NAIC, the average annual cost of car insurance in Pennsylvania was $961.40 in 2017, while the national average was $1,004.68.
+It should be noted that the cost of car insurance in Pennsylvania varies based on your provider, level of coverage, vehicle, age, and driving history.

 Who has the cheapest car insurance in Pennsylvania?

 Throughout our research, we found Erie Insurance had the cheapest car insurance in Pennsylvania.
-State Farm came in second place, with a slightly higher average annual premium.
+State Farm came in second place, with a slightly higher average annual premium, and Geico came in third.

 How much is car insurance per month in Pennsylvania?